top

 Ranking subcommittee member Sen. Josh Hawley (R-Mo.), echoed that call for the bill to be brought to the floor for a vote his year, arguing it was time for Congress to take action “years ago.”

 During the hearing, former Meta engineer Arturo Béjar alleged Meta executive leadership were fully aware of the ways its platforms harmed young people – and were aware of steps to take to mitigate that harm – but chose not to act.
-In 2021, Béjar personally alerted CEO Mark Zuckerberg, COO Sheryl Sandberg and others of his concerns by email, but received no reply.
+In 2021, Béjar said he alerted CEO Mark Zuckerberg, COO Sheryl Sandberg and others of his concerns by email but received no reply.

 Béjar stated that Instagram is a product “like ice cream, or a toy, or a car.”